-One of the oilheat industry's shining stars has been its reputation for service and maintenance.
-The need for these high efficiency boilers to be maintained is a perfect opportunity for a company that has a service department to offer service contracts to homeowners, commercial property owners and management companies.
-Most of the boiler manufacturers or their local representatives offer classes on servicing these new "mod/con" boilers.
+This means EVERY "mod/con" boiler NEEDS to be inspected every year.
+One of the oil industry's shining stars has been their reputation for service and maintenance.
+The need for these high efficiency boilers to be maintained is a perfect opportunity for a company that has a service department to offer service contracts to home owners and commercial property owners and management companies.
+Most of the boiler manufacturers or their local representatives offer classes on servicing these new "mod/con" boilers, which I strongly suggest attending.